grafana/tutorials/tutorials/build-a-panel-plugin.md

 ### Data frames

 Data sources in Grafana return the results of a query in a format called _data frames_.
-A data frame is a _columnar data structure_, which means values are organized by fields, rather then by records.
+A data frame is a _columnar data structure_, which means values are organized by fields, rather than by records.

-Columnar data is commonly used for analytics, as it can greatly reduce the amount data read.
+Columnar data is a common occurrence in analytics, as it can greatly reduce the amount data read.

-Here's an example of what a query result can look like.
+Here's an example of what a query result that contains a data frame can look like:

 ```json
 {